stglukhov/movie-trailer-website/README.md

 - it's running under Win/Mac/Linux

 to view the Movie Trailer Website:
-1) run fresh_tomatoes.html in root dir
-2) click movie title or box to watch the trailer
+1- run the module by type: "python entertainment_center.py"; 2- the web page will be open in the system default browser; 3- enjoy the trailers